 If you don’t mind the drive, Wild Florida’s Safari Drive-Thru in Kenansville is still offering a drive-thru experience.
 You can purchase tickets online and you stay in your car the whole time, so you don’t have to worry about too much person to person contact.
 Tickets are $22 for adults and $17 per child.
 Learn more about Wild Florida here.

 The Giraffe Ranch in Dade City is offering Drive-Thru Safari experiences.
 The reservation only tours are $125 per vehicle on weekdays and $150 on weekends.
 As you stay safely in your car, you tune into an FM radio station to be guided through the tour.
 You can also opt to park and explore, too!
 The ranch also has camels, llamas, and more!

 The Ruskin Family Drive-In Theatre has long been a family go-to.
 You can back up into spot and snuggle up with the kids in the trunk, or bring chairs and sit next to your car to enjoy the movie!
 You can learn more here on their Facebook page to stay up to date on movies and times.
 Tickets are $6 per person ages 6 and older.
 Admission for kids 5-8 are $1.
 Kids 4 and younger are free.

 Want to get up close with the dinosaurs!
 Head to Dinosaur World in Plant City–the hands on activities will be closed for now, but you can walk the winding trails and boardwalk to see hundreds of life-sized dinos.

 The Tampa Bay History Center has a new fossil exhibit featuring fossils from Florida (Tusk to Tails: A Fossil History of Florida) that date back millions of years.
-It’s a really cool exhibit that walks you through the history of Florida and since face masks are required and it’s not overly crowded, it’s making our top picks list!
+It ends soon, so don’t miss out.
+It’s a really cool exhibit that walks you through the history of Florida, but make sure to wear the face mask.

 HEAD TO A U-PICK FARM